 - Success Location – select the Thank You page URL where you want the visitor to go when the visitor successfully completes the form.

 - Error Location – select the Error page URL where you want the visitor to go if there’s an error with them filling out the form.

-Once the form handler has been created, the next step is to create the form html that you’ll embed on your website.
+Once the form handler has been created, the next step is to create the form HTML functionality that you’ll embed on your website.

 Copy the form handler endpoint URL and place it at the beginning of the HTML.

 Here’s a short example of how to set up the HTML

 A few things to note: